EvanOman/GuessTheStateTrick/README.md

 # GuessTheStateTrick
-Have you seen the Rick Lax (aka the "Deception Expert") triack where he guesses which state you are thinking?
+Have you seen the Rick Lax (aka the "Deception Expert") trick where he guesses which state you are thinking?
 If not, watch the trick performed [here](https://www.facebook.com/DeceptionExpert/videos/525098757671982/).

 So did he guess the state you were thinking?
 There is actaully a _very_ good chance that he got it right, and you may have already figured out why.